metatypedev/ghjk/docs/architecture.md

   and libraries.
   - Executables, shared libraries, header files, documentation (TODO) are all in scope.
-  - Installations are put in a centeral location and are shared across all the ghjk environments that make use of them.
+  - Installations are put in a central location and are shared across all the ghjk environments that make use of them.
 - The config for the ports module expects:
   - `allowedPortDeps`: the list of ports other ports are allowed to depend on at